mbats/mbats.github.io/_posts/2022-03-30-siriusweb.markdown

 "Holy crap... what could I do ?"

 Come here...
-I have a secret to share with you: you should use Sirius!
+I have a secret to share with you: you should use [Eclipse Sirius](https://www.eclipse.org/sirius/sirius-web.html)!

 Sirius allows you to **represent your data**, **map them to graphical representations** and **take advantage of your data's semantic**!